-- 1/2 cup chopped onion (about 1/2 medium onion)
+- ½ cup chopped onion, about 1/2 medium onion

 - 2 tablespoons flour

-- 1/3 cup chicken broth
+- ⅓ cup chicken broth

-- 1/4 cup milk
+- ¼ cup milk

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/4 teaspoon pepper
+- ¼ teaspoon pepper

 - ½ cup sour cream, light or regular

-- 5 white or whole wheat 9- or 10-inch tortillas
+- 5 (9 or 10-inch) white or whole wheat tortillas

-- 2-3 cups cooked, shredded chicken
+- 2-3 cups cooked shredded chicken

-- 4 ounces Monterey Jack cheese, shredded
+- 1 cup Monterey Jack cheese, shredded

 - Chopped tomatoes